CommerceExperts/searchhub-docs/docs/smartsuggest/service-integration.rst

 .. warning::

-    This endpoint is only available if you are using the ``commerceexperts/searchhub-integration-service``, since it will use the smartQuery module to enrich the response.
+    This endpoint is only available when using the ``commerceexperts/searchhub-integration-service``, as it relies on the smartQuery module to enrich the response.

-This endpoint comes handy when you want to do a low latency frontend integration, that should fetch the smartQuery mapping while the user still types into suggest.
-Actually that's exactly what the `Javascript Client`_ does and why it depends on that exact endpoint.
+It is particularly useful for **low-latency frontend integrations**, where the smartQuery mapping should be retrieved while the user is still typing in the suggestion field.
+This is exactly how the `Javascript Client`_ operates, which is why it depends on this specific endpoint.

 .. code-block:: bash